Euclid preparation. XCII. Controlling angular systematics in the Euclid spectroscopic galaxy sample

 where the nuisance maps $\{N_i\}$ are evaluated at the sky position {\nh} and the second equation is exact if Eq.~(\ref{eq:universal_LF}) holds.
 The average of this density can be computed by assuming that $\delta_{\rm g}$ is statistically independent of $\Comp$, meaning that there are no systematics that depend on the cosmological signal.
 One can further assume that $\langle\delta_{\rm g}\rangle_z=0$, to obtain

 \be \overline{n}_{\rm oc} = \int_0^\infty \overline{\Comp}(f, z)\, \Phi(f|z)\, {\rm d}f\, , \ee

-where $\overline{\Comp}(f, z) := \langle \Comp(f, z, \{N_i\}) \rangle_z$.\footnote{ As a matter of fact, forcing the density of a sample to be equal to the average density in each redshift bin amounts to forcing a strong radial integral constraint, removing radial modes.
+where $\overline{\Comp}(f, z) := \langle \Comp(f, z, \{N_i\}) \rangle_z$.\footnote{ Forcing the density of a sample to be equal to the average density in each redshift bin amounts to forcing a strong radial integral constraint, removing radial modes.
 We can therefore assume that Eq.~(\ref{eq:mean_obsdens_correct}) holds when averaging over many realisations of a survey.}